-The Correlation function calculates the correlation between two input data series.
+The Correlation function calculates the strength of the relationship between two input data series.

 The Normal Distribution function calculates the standard normal cumulative distribution for an input data series.